stackbuilders/tutorials/tutorials/reason/nonsense-getting-started-with-reason-and-reason-react/tutorial.md

 <div id="nonsense"></div>
 ```

-This time, running `npm run build` and opening the `src/index.html` with a
+This time, running `npm run build` and opening `src/index.html` with a browser
-browser shouldn’t work because now we have some additional dependencies and
+shouldn’t work because now we have some additional dependencies and would need
-would need to bundle the JavaScript files.
+to bundle the JavaScript files.
 A simple solution is to install
 [`moduleserve`][moduleserve]:

 [moduleserve]: https://www.npmjs.com/package/moduleserve